VishnuKabir/VishnuKabir.github.io/_pages/about.md

 My current research include but are not limited to: Artificial Intelligence of Things, Machine Learning for Wireless Networking, Federated Learning, AutoML.

+I am currently exploring a plethora of novel solutions to problems in the aforementioned domains, but more so in Artificial Intelligence of Things and Federated Learning.

+Some fun hobbies of mine are: Ballroom Dancing(Waltz, Jive, Samba and such sorts), Social Dancing(Salsa, Bachata, Kizomba etc), Jamming my guitar and meditation(quite a few variety of these).